Jim Fruchterman: Honors and awards

-Fruchterman received a MacArthur Fellowship in 2006 and the Outstanding Social Entrepreneur award in 2003 from the Schwab Foundation for Social Entrepreneurship.
-He received the Robert F. Bray Award in 2003 from the American Council of the Blind in recognition of his efforts to make published works accessible to people who are blind or visually impaired.
+Fruchterman received a MacArthur Fellowship in 2006 as well as the Skoll Award for Social Entrepreneurship.
+In 2003, Fruchterman was awarded the Outstanding Social Entrepreneur award from the Schwab Foundation for Social Entrepreneurship.
+He received the Robert F. Bray Award in 2002 from the American Council of the Blind in recognition of his efforts to make published works accessible to people who are blind or visually impaired.
 In 2003, Fruchterman received the Francis Joseph Campbell award from the American Library Association for outstanding contribution to the advancement of library service for people who are blind or physically disabled.
 He also received the Access Award from the American Foundation for the Blind.

+In 2013, Fruchterman was awarded a Distinguished Alumni Award by Caltech and a Migel Medal from the American Foundation for the Blind.

+In 2016, Fruchterman was awarded an honorary doctorate, Doctor of Humane Letters (L.H.D.), by Northern Illinois University.